 Whew lawd!
 This episode of Doctor Who I was anticipating and dreading at the same time.
 Now that “Rosa” has aired I am still on the fence.
 What was good about the episode?
 What was considered missed opportunities?
 Here are my thoughts on the matter.

-Writers Malorie Blackman and Chris Chibnall gives us a reminder of how far we have come as a society.
+Writers Malorie Blackman and Chris Chibnall gave us a reminder of how far we have come as a society.
 They also showed we still have work to do.
-I like that Jodie Whitaker has the opportunity to continue the Doctor’s ability to call out BS.
+I liked that Jodie Whitaker has the opportunity to continue the Doctor’s ability to call out BS.
 The scene where Ryan (Tosin Cole) voiced his frustration to Yasmin (Mandip Gill) was heartfelt.
 I loved that Ryan got to be part of the pow wow at Rosa’s house and witness history happening in real time.

 It was subtle, but I also appreciated the importance of education.
 We should never forget the specifics of how and why the civil rights happened.
 Accurate history is even more important.

 Guest star Vinette Robinson gave a quiet dignity to Rosa Parks.
 I loved all of the moments she had with the Doctor and the companions.
 Tosin’s reaction to meeting Martin Luther King (Ray Sesay) was adorable!
 I probably would have been speechless meeting both Parks and MLK!

 The episode did not shy away from the harsh realities of 1955.
 From Ryan getting punched, to the policeman hunting him, the struggle was real.
 There was a sense of tension and danger that had not been felt before pertaining to the theme of the episode.
 At least for Doctor Who.
 I think it was important given Ryan is so young, and from England, that he learned just what it was like in the US.